roman-milk/roman-milk.github.io/how-long-ben.md

  "Jason needs to be harder than that for me Ben.
 Use your mouth and get him hard."

  Ben wouldn't look at me, but he said "yes dear" and took Jason's cock in his mouth.
 I could not believe how hot I got watching my husband giving head to one of my old lovers.
-I let Ben suck on Jason for a few minutes and then said: Report_Story #2
+I let Ben suck on Jason for a few minutes and then said: